 MQTT Engine is a host client that allows Ignition to connect to MQTT Servers and receive MQTT messages.
 MQTT Engine supports Sparkplug B which enables the auto-discovery of devices and tags with the rich tag metadata.
+With the correct configuration MQTT Engine can also parse non Sparkplug B messages.

-- Click here to download the MQTT Engine module note select "Strategic Partner Modules" for the Cirrus Link Modules. - Click here for further details on MQTT Engine, including how-tos and installation videos.
+- Click here to download the MQTT Engine module. - Click here for further details on MQTT Engine, including how-to's and installation videos.